G-Core/redoc/README.md

 ## About Redoc

-Redoc is an open-source tool for generating documentation from OpenAPI (fka Swagger) definitions.
+Redoc is an open-source tool for generating documentation from OpenAPI (fka Swagger) definitions

 By default Redoc offers a three-panel, responsive layout: